Bosh-stack/3D-segment/README.md

 python open3dsg/scripts/run.py --dump_features --dataset [scannet/3rscan] --scales 3 --top_k_frames 5 --clip_model OpenSeg --blip
 ```

+Running with `--dump_features` only extracts the features without training and disables the learning rate scheduler.

 In case of out of memory issues, seperate the BLIP export & the OpenSeg export.

 ## Train